elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 ---

-### Explain the function and syntax of the CSS transitionend event.
+### Explain the function and syntax of the CSS transitionend event?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The transitionend event is fired when a CSS transition has completed.
-In the case where a transition is removed before completion, such as if the transition-property is removed or display is set to none, then the event will not be generated.
+  <div><strong>Interview Response:</strong> The transitionend event gets fired when a CSS transition reaches completion.
+If a transition gets removed before completion, the transition-property gets deleted, or the display gets changed to none, the event is not triggered.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />